The Dot Theory

 If you’re into law and want the constitutional and institutional extension:

-Informational Constitutionalism: a structural argument about procedural access to evaluative information in computational governance.
+• Informational Constitutionalism: a structural argument about procedural access to evaluative information in computational governance.
+Combined to an understanding of the implications of implementation of Normative Generative Architectures into real world applications, offers a deep understanding of the operator-logic of Dot theory.

-If you want the human motivation, with disciplined scope:
+If you want to expand on aspects of human motivation, within a disciplined scope:

 If you want technical material: